roryhr/website/content/pages/home.md

 URL:
 save_as: index.html

 Thanks for stopping by my website.
-Here you'll find information about myself, stuff I've done, and stuff I've written.
+Here you'll find information about me, stuff I've done, and stuff I've written.
 Enjoy!

 Here are some recommended blog posts